 Developing countries have some of the fastest rises in identity theft

-Even though the USA can’t be rivaled, there are some other fascinating aspects of identity theft facts and statistics from across the globe.
+Even though the US can’t be rivaled, there are some other fascinating aspects of identity theft facts from across the globe.
 Perhaps the most striking development is the rise of ID theft in places like Brazil, Vietnam and India.
-Tech sectors have arisen quickly in these nations, without law enforcement and infrastructure necessarily following.
+The tech sector has developed quickly in these nations, but without the necessary law enforcement and infrastructure to safeguard users.

-The identity theft 2018 statistics and examples of mass data breaches show that this type of fraud is increasing, and becoming more sophisticated.
-And it’s hardly being dealt with by law enforcement.
-There are few statistics about arrests for online identity theft, probably because these thieves are so rarely caught.
+The identity theft 2019 statistics and examples of mass data breaches show that this type of fraud is increasing and becoming more sophisticated.
+But the biggest problem is that it’s hardly being dealt with by law enforcement.

-Because of this, it’s more vital than ever to learn how to prevent identity theft.
-That way, you can avoid becoming a statistic in future years.
+In fact, there are very few statistics about actual arrests for online identity theft, because these thieves are rarely caught.
+That’s why it’s more vital than ever to learn how to prevent identity theft so that you can avoid becoming a statistic in future years.

-Some basic steps can help, such as keeping your social security card at home, being very, very cautious about giving private information to strangers, double checking all bills for suspicious activity and shredding documents.
-A good primer from the government can be found here.
+Other basic steps are also crucial, such as keeping your social security card at home, being very, very cautious about giving private information to strangers, double checking all bills for suspicious activity and shredding documents.

 But it’s also important to take steps to secure your internet account.
-Malware, phishing, and session hijacking can all contribute to identity theft, which makes it advisable to install a reliable Virtual Private Network and to use strong passwords that are regularly changed.
+Malware, phishing, and session hijacking can all contribute to identity theft.
+Phishing is the most common cybercriminal tool, and it’s crucial that you know how to avoid those criminal attempts.